Bahamas struggle to recover before the next hurricane season is upon them - KTVZ

 Utilities have been slow to come back.

-“We expect power in Abaco to be fully restored by early summer,” reports Katherine Smith from the Bahama Disaster Reconstruction Authority.
+“We expect power in Abaco to be fully restored by early summer,” reports Katherine Smith from the Bahamas Disaster Reconstruction Authority.

 Thoughts of the 2020 hurricane season are adding an urgency to the recovery.